An overview of bird surveys

 The first and perhaps most important question is to establish if any bird survey is actually required in order to determine the impact of the project on birds.

-A fundamental principle of these guidelines is that surveys of breeding birds are always required unless you can robustly scope them out.
+A fundamental principle of these guidelines is that surveys of birds are always required unless you can robustly scope them out.

 Elements to consider include: